 “Rescue them,” Thea said.

 Evelyne laughed but clapped a hand over her mouth quickly, surprised at herself.
 “We’d die in the forest before we ever reached them.
 None of us know the way to Home.”

 “Eresh?
 How do you know that?”

-“Because I bothered to ask him about himself?”
+“Because I bothered asking him about himself?”
 Thea said.
 “He was born in Home.
-He lived there until he was a teenager.”
+He lived there until he was sixteen.”

 “I never knew,” Evelyne said.
 She wondered if the Magistrates did.
 It wouldn’t be the first time they’d sent her on a mission while withholding crucial information.

 Evelyne sighed and stood.
 If she sat with Thea any longer, the girl would have her convinced before she could even collect her thoughts.
 Upon seeing Thea’s face fall, Evelyne promised, “If they’re not back by nightfall, I’ll consider it.”

 She turned to leave but didn’t make it far before a hand caught her arm in a bruising grip.
 She narrowed her eyes at its owner, a tall man with a quiver of bows strapped to his back.

 “Aaror,” she warned in a low voice.
 “What are you doing?”